tecladocode/web-dev-bootcamp/curriculum/section06/lectures/01_hello_world_flask/README.md

 * We then use the `route()` decorator to tell Flask what URL should trigger our function.

-* The function is given a name which is also used to generate URLs for that particular function, and returns the message we want to display in the user’s browser.
+* The function is given a unique name and returns the message we want to display in the user’s browser.

 ### Run the Application